 Correcting Principles: Shape beliefs and behaviors effectively, so children feel safe, protected, and empowered.

-Children who have experienced complex trauma need parents and caregivers who are insightful, prepared, equipped, and committed for the long-term.
+Children who have experienced complex trauma need parents and caregivers who are insightful, prepared, equipped, and committed.

-As Dr. Karyn Purvis once said, “All children need to know that they’re precious and unique and special.
-But a child [who has experienced relational trauma] needs to know it more desperately.”
+As Dr. Karyn Purvis, who developed TBRI alongside Dr. David Cross, once said, “All children need to know that they’re precious and unique and special.
+But a child [who has experienced trauma] needs to know it more desperately.”

 Tips & Reminders

-– “I love playing with you!
-You are so fun!”
+- “I love playing with you!
+You are so much fun.”

 - “Thank you for sharing.
 You are really thoughtful.”

-– “You are so creative!
-That is a great idea.”
+- “You are so creative.
+That is such a great idea!”

-Positive experiences are essential for rewiring the brain while also contributing to the mind’s overall health.
+- Positive experiences are essential for rewiring the brain while also contributing to the mind’s overall health.
 Each week, look for opportunities to introduce a new, positive experience in the life of your child or teenager.
-Include activities where engagement strategies (eye contact, healthy touch, behavior matching, play) can be incorporated, so you can further build connection and felt safety.
+Include activities where engagement strategies (eye contact, healthy touch, behavior matching, play) can be incorporated to further build connection and felt safety.